-- Read Section 2.0 on SAFETY
+- Read section 2.0 on SAFETY

 PRECAUTIONS and ADDITIONAL

 IMPORTANT WARNINGS AND

 INFORMATION before starting to

 disassemble pump.
-While
+While disassembling

-disassembling pump, always inspect
+pump, always inspect disassembled

-disassembled parts and adjacent parts
+parts and adjacent parts to see if further

-to see if further disassembly is needed.
+disassembly is needed.
+Replace worn or

-Replace worn or damaged parts as
+damaged parts as required.
+Read

-required.
-Read Section 2.0,

-REPLACEMENT PARTS.
+Section 2.0, REPLACEMENT PARTS.

 - If you do not know which pump arrangement you have, collect nameplate data and refer to Section 1.0, NAMEPLATE DATA, to determine what you have.
-Consult Roper Pump Company or an authorized distributor if you have any questions.
+Consult a Roper Pump Company or an authorized distributor if you have any questions.

-- When cleaning or lubricating, use only cleaning solutions and lubricants that are compatible with products being pumped and with sealing elastomers.
+- 3. When cleaning or lubricating, use only cleaning solutions and lubricants that are compatible with products being pumped and with pump elastomers.

+- Turn off pump and lock out energy source to driver.
+DO NOT proceed further with disassembly of pump it there is the slightest possibility that driver may be started.

+- 5. Close inlet and discharge valves.

+- 6. Remove guard and disconnect coupling between driver and pump.